L422Y/nuxt-analytics-data/README.md

 [![Nuxt][nuxt-src]][nuxt-href]

-This SSR-enabled Nuxt module allows running of reports via the Google Analytics Data API, and includes pre-defined reports and composables for trending and popular posts, as well as an AnalyticeWidget component for trending and popular posts.
+This SSR-enabled Nuxt module allows running of reports via the Google Analytics Data API, and includes pre-defined reports and composables for trending and popular posts, as well as an AnalyticsWidget component for trending and popular posts.

 API responses are cached on the server side and expire